dnltsk/serialization-benchmark/README.md

   => 0.000019 seconds per deserialized object
 ```

-Ergo: the array-based app approach is **~19 microseconds** faster than the typesafe object-based approach.
+Ergo: the array-based approach is **~19 microseconds** faster than the typesafe object-based approach.

 ## build